 There is one mite that can safeguard your plants if you are a gardener or farmer and that is the “Phytoseiulus”.
 This mite is also known as the red spider mite killer.

-It has a reproduction rate slightly slower than the one of its pray, but on top of that, it consumes pretty fast.
+It has a reproduction rate slightly slower than the one of its prey, but on top of that, it consumes pretty fast.
 Making it a perfect weapon to fight pests out of the gardens and fields.

 The female Phytoseiulus lays around 54 eggs, against the 70 of the female red mite.
 On the other side, a single Phytoseiulus consumes 7 adult red spiders or 25 eggs.